POSITIVE FUTURES

 The result is the PFF, a festival for Outernational Music that takes place in various locations in Innsbruck.
 Our programme is not about genres or superstars.
 We offer a stage to underrepresented artists from various musical genres, countries and cultures.
 We see Outernational Music as a progressive, refreshing expression of a constantly changing world and we transcend perceived, metaphorical and real boundaries.

 The PFF should become an international lighthouse for adventurous and inspiring art.
 It is very important to us to cooperate with creative collectives from Innsbruck and to offer young talents a platform as part of the festival.
-For 2024, we have invited the EAT network, Inseminoid, Talstation, Openspace as well as the ZeMiT – Center for migrants in Tirol, to join us in organizing some evenings and content.
+For 2025, we have invited the EAT network, Talstation, Wissenschaft und Verantwortlichkeit (WuV) as well as Stromboli, to join us in organizing some evenings and content.

 ‘Empathy Over Opinion’ – our core message.
 We live in a time in which nationalism, scapegoating and pigeonholing are the order of the day.
 We realize that we cannot change the world all at once.
 However, if we start with ourselves and influence our environment through courage, empathy and open-mindedness towards unknown people from foreign countries and cultures, we are convinced that together we can move step by step towards a positive future.